mrvisser/case-config/README.md

   * Use of plain `Option[List[A]]` is not supported due to type erasure.
     Instead, use `OptionalList[A]`.
-There are plans to switch to shapeless to alleviate this restriction in a later version.
-Use of `List
+There are plans to switch to shapeless to alleviate this restriction in a later version
-  * Use the `Bytes` to instruct caseconfig to parse the configuration value in bytes notation (e.g., `5 MB`). `Bytes` is however a type alias for `Long` which is how TypeSafe Config represents the parsed value.
+  * Use the `Bytes` to instruct caseconfig to parse the configuration value in bytes notation (e.g., `5 MB`). `Bytes` is however a type alias for `Long` which is how TypeSafe Config represents the parsed value

 ```
 import com.pellucid.caseconfig._